- The new EU-commissioned report contains a flawed analysis of the economic and environmental impact of aviation taxes in Europe.

 - European airlines have been paying for their emissions since 2012 and will be implementing the first global carbon reduction scheme through the U.N.

-- Governments should focus on effective measures to tackle CO2 emissions instead of ineffective aviation taxes which will weaken the industry’s ability to invest in new fleet and sustainable jet fuels.
+- Governments should focus on effective measures to tackle CO2 emissions instead of ineffective aviation taxes which will weaken the industry’s ability to invest in new fleets and sustainable jet fuels.

 “European aviation is fully committed to tackling climate change.
 We’ve come a long way but know there’s more work to be done.
 European governments should support aviation’s ongoing initiatives to decarbonise by providing economic incentives for sustainable jet fuels and low carbon aircraft”, said Thomas Reynaert, Managing Director, Airlines for Europe (A4E).